-To raise awareness of Grand Trails, Anne Crowe has pledged to hike or bike the length of the Grand Valley Trail, through the Grand River Watershed, in 2018.
+To raise awareness of Grand Trails, Anne Crowe pledged to hike or bike the length of the Grand Valley Trail, through the Grand River Watershed, in 2018.
 She will be following the raindrops downstream from Alton to Lake Erie over.
+This is her blog:

 The great April ice storm delayed the start of the adventure–the Pinnacle may not be very high but climbing it in freezing rain would still qualify as suicidal.
 So yesterday, on a cold grey day we drove to Alton and climbed the short steep trail to the official endpoint of the GVTA.
 From the top of the Pinnacle we were rewarded with a view between the trees over the surrounding countryside.